TomWesley/Buying-Lower-Smarter/README.md

 upload_df_to_sheets(df, sheet_name, creds_file, worksheet_name='Export_sheet'):
     - Converts a pandas DataFrame into a list of lists.
     - Clears the target worksheet.
-    - Updates the sheet’s cells.
+    - Updates the sheet's cells.

 Key Points: